PriyaranjanKS/FusionDevBlogs/_posts/2024-08-08-Copilot-Llama.md

 ---
 layout: post
-title:  Leveraging the LLaMA Model with Azure AI Studio and Microsoft Dataverse
+title:  Building a Sales Analyzer Copilot using Dataverse and Llama Model in Azure AI Studio
 description: We will see the steps needed to create a Llama powered sales analyzer than can fetch data from dataverse and provide business insights.
 date: 2024-07-22 15:01:35 +0300
 image: '/images/FrontImage/13.png'